 - Key focus.
 User journeys are more concerned with the emotional state of the users, while user flow concentrates on the technicalities;

 - Purpose.
-User journey is a technique that helps you see the overall experience your users have across touchpoints and channels.
-User flow is just a zoomed in interaction of a user with a system at a given touchpoint within the bigger journey.
+A user journey is a technique that helps you see the overall experience your users have across touchpoints and channels.
+User flow is just a zoomed-in interaction of a user with a system at a given touchpoint within the bigger journey.

 How to map them out